santerihukari/santerihukari.github.io/stl.markdown

   .stl-meta a { color: #ffffff; text-decoration: underline; text-underline-offset: 2px; }
 </style>

+This page contains STL models designed primarily for 3D printing.

+The models focus on practical usability, efficient material usage, and reliable printing on consumer FDM printers.

+One example is a **portable fingerboard** designed for minimal plastic consumption while maintaining structural strength.
+The latest version uses approximately **25 g of PLA**, supports **~70 kg training loads**, and uses a **wooden finger-contact surface**.

 <p class="stl-hint">Tip: click a filename to open a 3D preview (the STL loads only after clicking).</p>

 {% assign stls = site.static_files